LuminanceHDR/LuminanceHDR/README.md

 Raw image formats are supported - and treated as HDR - thanks to [LibRAW](http://www.libraw.org/).

-Make sure you read the "Dependencies" Section in the INSTALL file.
+Make sure you read the "Dependencies" Section in the [INSTALL.md](.github/INSTALL.md) file.
 If you intend to make a package for a GNU/Linux distribution, please refer to the same file for more information.

 The code is in part based on the existing open source packages:
 - "pfstools", "pfstmo" and "pfscalibration" by Grzegorz Krawczyk and Rafal Mantiuk